 Parent Sexual Orientation

 While some researchers argue that homosexuality is a learned behavior, there is significant evidence to support that children raised by homosexuals do not necessarily become homosexuals.
 The conclusions of these studies have showed there is no direct correlation with children being raised by homosexuals as learning the behavior or gender roles of the rearing couple’s sexual preference, or gender roles.
 In fact, studies showed the majority of children that grew up with lesbian or gay parents, grew up establishing their own identities as a heterosexual (Patterson, 2013).
-Though some argue the test subjects pertaining to homosexual couples raising children is vague and difficult to isolate and identify more test subjects, the plausibility remains that there has been more evidence to support there is correlation between individuals that were raised by homosexuals as learning the behavior from their homosexual parents, whether that be through copying their homosexual behaviours or visiting the same websites that they see their homosexual parents visiting.
+Though some argue the test subjects pertaining to homosexual couples raising children is vague and difficult to isolate and identify more test subjects, the plausibility remains that there has been more evidence to support there is a correlation between individuals that were raised by homosexuals as learning the behavior from their homosexual parents, whether that be through copying their homosexual behaviours or visiting the same websites that they see their homosexual parents visiting.

 Discussion A Gender Debate on Gender Differences